Lobet und preiset, ihr Völker, den Herrn: History

-The round is part of many hymnals and songbooks.
-In the common Protestant hymnal in German, Evangelisches Gesangbuch, it is EG 337, and in its Catholic counterpart, Gotteslob, it was GL 282 in the first edition and 408 in the second edition.
+Played on the organ, this round is featured in many hymnals and songbooks.
+In the common Protestant hymnal Evangelisches Gesangbuch, it is listed as EG 337.
+In the Catholic hymnal Gotteslob, it was GL 282 in the first edition and 408 in the second edition.

 Music

 The music is commonly written in F major; it is in a triple metre.

 It begins with the highest note, which eases the beginning.
 The first two lines move mostly in steady rhythm, with a dotted note at the beginning of the second measure.
-The last note holds the key note for all measures except the third which repeats the dominant C.
+The last note holds the key note for all measures.

 Bärenreiter published a setting for band, as for other songs from Gotteslob.